phobetron/demi-components-poc/README.md

-# PoC: Vue 2 & 3 Component Library with `vue-demi`
+# PoC: Vue 2 & 3 SFC Component Library with `vue-demi`

+This PoC creates two separate Vue version-specific packages that reference the same component source code.
+A third package, intended to be published, joins the build artifacts of the two and selects one depending on the consumer's installed Vue version.

 ## Install